 - Does the event address one of EPALE’s main themes?

-Once you have completed all the fields click on ‘save’ and an acknowledgement message will be displayed.
-All events submitted are checked by the CSS or the relevant NSS.
+Once you have completed all the fields, click ‘Save’ and an acknowledgement message will be displayed.
+All events submitted are checked by the CSS or the relevant NSS before they are published.
 If further information is required, you will be contacted.
-When your event has been published you will be notified via email.

-To find a particular event, you can use the multi faceted filter facility on the Events page here.
+To find a particular event, you can use the multi-faceted filter facility on the EPALE Events calendar.
 You can also type the name of event on the search box on the homepage to find the event you are interested in.
 Click on the title of the relevant EPALE event to access all the information.
 You can narrow the results by using the filters provided.

-The events page also offers a filtered search facility (see question Can I filter Events? ).
+The events page also offers a filtered search facility.
+Please see the section Can I filter Events? for more information.

 Events can be filtered by: